szabgab/wis-python-course-2024-11/PLANS.md

 ### Assignment (day 2)

+* Star our repo.
+* Pick two participinats of the course who you don't know (preferably people who who don't yet have 2 issues opened on their repo), look at their web site, star their repo and open a constructive issue on how to improve the site.
+* Handle the issues you receive.

-* Create a new repository for the assignments (e.g. call it python-assignments) and add the files there
+* Create a new repository for the assignments (e.g. call it python-assignments) create a folder called day02 and add the files there.